google/badwolf/docs/bql.md

   SELECT ?user
   FROM ?social_graph
   WHERE {
-    ?user "folows"@[,] /user<Joe> .
+    ?user "follows"@[,] /user<Joe> .
-    ?user "folows"@[,] /user<Mary>
+    ?user "follows"@[,] /user<Mary>
   }
   AFTER 2006-01-01T15:04:05.999999999Z07:00;
 ```

 This is easier to read.
-It also allow expressing complex global time bounds
+It also allows expressing complex global time bounds
-that would require multiple clauses and extra bindings.
+that would require multiple clauses and extra bindings:

 ```
   SELECT ?user
   FROM ?social_graph
   WHERE {
-    ?user "folows"@[,] /user<Joe> .
+    ?user "follows"@[,] /user<Joe> .
-    ?user "folows"@[,] /user<Mary>
+    ?user "follows"@[,] /user<Mary>
   }
   AFTER 2006-01-01T15:04:05.999999999Z07:00 OR
   BETWEEN 2004-01-01T15:04:05.999999999Z07:00, 2004-03-01T15:04:05.999999999Z07:00;
 ```

-Also remember that bindings may take time anchor values so you could also query
+Also, remember that bindings may take time anchor values so you could also query
 for all users that first followed Joe and then followed Mary.
 Such query would
 look like: